Knowdit: Agentic Smart Contract Vulnerability Detection with Auditing Knowledge Summarization: Evaluation

-We conduct end-to-end audits by running them directly on the projects in \eval without any manual setup, such as deploying contracts or crafting oracles.
-To ensure a consistent environment, we build a shared Docker image containing the \eval projects, the tools, and common dependencies, including the Solidity compiler, Foundry, and Hardhat frameworks, so that each project can build successfully.
-Each tool runs in its own container with dedicated 32 CPU cores and 128 GiB of memory.
-Similar to other fuzzing-based approaches, \tool continuously explores possible findings as long as the token budget permits.
-For a fair economic comparison, all tools are allowed to consume up to \$100 worth of tokens per project.
+\textbf{End-to-End Evaluation Environment.} We run all baselines using \gptfivefour, the same LLM as \tool.
+To ensure a consistent evaluation environment, we build a shared Docker image containing the \eval projects, the evaluated tools, and all required dependencies, including the Solidity compiler, Foundry, and Hardhat, so that every experiment is executed with identical inputs and a reproducible software environment.
+Each tool is executed in an isolated container provisioned with 16 CPU cores, two RTX A5000 GPUs (used for embedding computation in \toolcodex and fine-tuned model inference in \smartinv), and 32GiB of memory.
+For \llmaudit, we enable both the Targeted Analysis (TA) and Broad Analysis (BA) modes, and count the findings from both modes together.
+For \codexevm and \toolcodex, we enable all available permissions and tools while restricting container networking to inference endpoints only, preventing access to external resources and eliminating potential data leakage.
+Like other fuzzing-based approaches, \tool continuously explores potential vulnerabilities until the allocated token budget is exhausted.
+For a fair comparison, each tool is allowed to consume up to \$200 worth of LLM tokens per project.
+We repeat every experiment five times to mitigate the non-determinism of LLM outputs and aggregate all unique findings across runs.